siddhant-gayakwad/Prodigy-InfoTech-/PRODIGY_WD_01/README.md

 ## Credits

-This landing page project was created by Gayakwad Siddhant as a part of internship tasks.
+This landing page project was created by [Siddhant Gayakwad](https://www.linkedin.com/in/siddhant-gayakwad-524524191/) as a part of internship tasks.